kaiuu75/youtube-chord-midi-extractor/README.md

 - **[mido](https://github.com/mido/mido)** - MIDI file generation

 The autochord library uses TensorFlow and the NNLS-Chroma VAMP plugin for feature extraction.

+**Note on chord detection:** While there are other chord detection libraries available (such as librosa's chord recognition, ChordRecognition, or more complex deep learning models), autochord was chosen for this project because it provides a good balance between accuracy and computational efficiency.
+It is more lightweight than many alternatives, making it suitable for quick chord extraction from YouTube audio without requiring extensive computational resources.

 ## Notes